karlvr/consistent.js/README.md

 The value function gets called with `this` set to the scope, and no arguments.
 As for other scope properties, if the value function returns `undefined` then no changes will be made to the DOM.

 ### Form elements

-Form elements work as you would expect: Consistent updates their values from scope.
+Form elements are automatically associated with the scope property with the same name as the element, and Consistent updates the form field’s value from the scope.

 ```html
 <input type="text" name="email">
 <input type="checkbox" name="optin">
 ```

+Note that we don’t explicitly specify the scope property, it defaults to the name.
+You can explicitly specify the scope property using the `data-ct` attribute.

-Now create a scope and set the input element’s value.
+Now create a scope and set the elements’ values.

 ```javascript
 var scope = $("input").consistent();